qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

   map view extent will be shown and thus will not include legend items for items you can't see in the current map.

-At the bottom of the dialog, a :guilabel:`Layer name` text field displays the selected item's :guilabel:`Title`.
-You can change the name at your will.
-This name will appear in the :guilabel:`Layers` panel after you pressed the :guilabel:`Add` button and loaded the layer(s) in QGIS.

 You can select several layers at once, but only one image style per layer.
 When several layers are selected, they will be combined at the WMS server and transmitted to QGIS in one go, as a single layer.